China produced the most molybdenum by far in 2021. But which other countries are top molybdenum producers? Find out here.

-Despite the COVID-19 pandemic, worldwide molybdenum production increased by 6,000 metric tons (MT) from 2019 to 2020, rising from 294,000 MT to come in at 300,000 MT.
+Worldwide molybdenum production increased by 2,000 metric tons (MT) from 2020 to 2021, rising from 298,000 MT to come in at 300,000 MT.
 But which countries were the top molybdenum producers last year?
-Here’s a look at which nations put out the most of the metal in 2020, as per the latest data from the US Geological Survey.
+Here’s a look at which nations put out the most of the metal in 2021, as per the latest data from the US Geological Survey.

 China produces the vast majority of the world’s molybdenum supply by a large margin.
-The country’s molybdenum output fell by 10,000 MT in 2020 to come in at 120,000 MT for the year.
+The country’s molybdenum output rose by 10,000 MT in 2021 to come in at 130,000 MT for the year.

 The molybdenum market as a whole is closely tied to China, and not just because the country produces so much of the metal.
 China also has a massive industrial sector that requires huge amounts of molybdenum to make steel.
 The Chinese government has recently been tightening up its mining standards in an effort to meet more stringent environmental regulations.
 As a result, molybdenum facilities have been inspected, forcing firms to either upgrade them to meet these standards or shut down.
 So far, that hasn’t seemed to hurt China’s production.

-State-owned Codelco produces the bulk of Chile’s molybdenum, and KGHM Polska Miedz (WSE:KGH) is also a producer in the country.
-Hot Chili (ASX:HCH,OTC Pink:HHLKF) is working on bringing its Productora copper project into production in Chile, and intends to produce molybdenum as a by-product.
+State-owned Codelco produces the bulk of Chile’s molybdenum, and KGHM Polska Miedz (WSE:KGH,OTC Pink:KGHPF) is also a producer in the country.
+Hot Chili (ASX:HCH,OTC Pink:HHLKF) is working on bringing its Costa Fuego copper project into production in Chile and intends to produce molybdenum as a by-product.

 3. United States

-The US bumped up its molybdenum production by 13 percent in 2020 compared to the previous year.
+The US decreased its molybdenum production by 3,100 MT in 2021 compared to the previous year.

-As mentioned, the metal is often produced as a by-product of copper and other metals, and that’s evident when looking at US output stats.
-In 2020, molybdenum was produced at nine mines in the country, but was a primary product at just two of them.
-One such primary molybdenum operation is Freeport-McMoRan’s (NYSE:FCX) Climax and Henderson mines in Colorado.
+As mentioned, the metal is often produced as a by-product, and that’s evident when looking at US output.
+In 2021, molybdenum was produced at nine mines in the country, but was a primary product at just two of them: Freeport-McMoRan (NYSE:FCX) subsidiary Climax Molybdenum's Climax and Henderson mines in Colorado.

-According the US Geological Survey, the rise in American molybdenum production was due in large part to a by-product mine in Utah that increased its output by more than 60 percent.
-The higher amount of metal coming out of the Utah operation “offset the production delays caused by the global COVID-19 pandemic at other molybdenum producers.”
+According the US Geological Survey, the drop in American molybdenum production was due in large part to a by-product mine in Utah that decreased its output by more than 70 percent.
+The decline in production in Utah was mostly made up for by a higher amount of the metal coming out of the other US molybdenum producers.

-The Peruvian Ministry of Energy and Mines expects mining investment in the country to grow by 21 percent in 2021 over the previous year to reach US$5.2 billion, before climbing further to US$6 billion in 2022.
-That could be good news in disguise for molybdenum which, as noted, is often produced as a by-product of copper and other metals.
+The Peruvian Ministry of Energy and Mines reported that mining investment in the country grew by 21.1 percent in 2021 over the previous year to reach US$5.24 billion.
 One major molybdenum-producing mine in Peru is Freeport-McMoRan’s Cerro Verde mine, which is primarily a copper producer.

-Armenia’s molybdenum production has remained relatively stable over the past few years, but ticked up slightly from 6,300 MT in 2019 to 7,000 MT in 2020.
+Armenia’s molybdenum production has climbed significantly over the past few years, up from 6,300 MT in 2019 to 8,200 MT in 2021.
 CRONIMET Mining subsidiary Zangezur Copper Molybdenum Combine runs Kajaran, the country’s largest copper-molybdenum mine.

 Mine production: 2,800 MT

-Overtaking Canada for eighth place on this molybdenum producers list is Russia.
+Taking the eighth spot on this molybdenum producers list is Russia.
 The US Geological Survey provides only an estimate on Russian molybdenum output.
-For 2020, it suggests that the country put out 2,800 MT of the metal, on par with the previous year.
+For 2021, it suggests that the country put out 2,800 MT of the metal, up 1,000 MT from the previous year.
 A company called SMR that is part of EN+ Group bills itself as Russia’s only fully integrated molybdenum producer, and the largest ferromolybdenum producer in the country in terms of volume.

 It’s worth noting that Russia retains much of its molybdenum for domestic projects.
-A report from Emerging Markets notes that Russian nuclear reactors are specifically designed to use a type of molybdenum only produced within the country.
+Russian nuclear reactors are specifically designed to use a type of molybdenum only produced within the country.